 Carrie: Tell us a little bit about yourself and what you do.

-Carrie: So it was like you have a lot that keeps you busy.
+Carrie: Sounds like you have a lot that keeps you busy.

 Dr. Kraegel: I do as part of my work connected to the book, then I often do speaking engagements or I have a workshop series that’s four weeks long, or sometimes people actually spread it out a little bit longer than that.